JuliaGraphics/Luxor.jl/docs/src/basics.md

 isinside
 ```

 There are some experimental polygon functions.
-These don't work well for polygons that aren't simple or where the sides intersect each other, but they sometimes do the job.
+These don't work well for polygons that aren't simple or where the sides intersect each other, but they sometimes do a reasonable job.
 For example, here's `polysplit()`:

 ```@example
 using Luxor, Colors # hide